FairNetwork/fair-components/README.md

 # fair-components

-A React 19 component library powered by Linaria and the Motion animation toolkit.
+A React 19 component library powered by styled-components and the Motion animation toolkit.
 The project is maintained as a single npm package with full TypeScript support, tree-shakeable builds via `tsup` and a Storybook playground built on Vite.